zhabieiev/homework/lesson8/readme.md

-# This is the basic project for TS
+# This is the project for lesson 8 - Classes, Interfaces and Types